testdouble/test_data/README.md

-* `config/webpacker.yml` - The gem has nothing to do with web assets or webpacker, but webpacker will display some prominent warnings or errors if it is loaded without a configuration entry for the currently-running environment, so this generator defines an alias based on your development section and then defines `test_data` as extending it
+* `config/webpacker.yml` - The gem has nothing to do with web assets or webpacker, but webpacker will display some prominent warnings or errors if it is loaded without a configuration entry for the currently-running environment, so this generator defines an alias based on your `development` config and then defines `test_data` as extending it

 ### test_data:initialize